-IV.
-Making Hydraulic Connections:
+D. Making Hydraulic Connections:

 Before attempting any hydraulic connections, turn the truck's engine off and release all hydraulic pressure from the system.
-Refer to the hydraulic layouts (figure I-3) and hydraulic schematics (Appendix A) while performing the following steps.
+Refer to the hydraulic layouts (Figure A-3) and hydraulic schematics while performing the following steps.
+See Appendix A for drawings.

 Always clean & lubricate fitting threads before installation.